-LESLIE M. MUMA, 53, a Director since 1995, has been President and Chief Operating Officer of Fiserv, Inc., a financial industry automation products and services firm, since 1984 and was elected Vice Chairman in 1995.
+Leslie M. Muma, age 53, has been President and Chief Operating Officer of Fiserv, Inc., a financial industry automation products and services firm, since 1984.
 He is a member of the Executive and Management Development Committees of the Board of Directors.
 Mr. Muma holds degrees in Theoretical Mathematics and Business from the University of South Florida.